Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Apply scheduled updates to preplanned map area/README.md

 4. Set the parameters to download all available updates.
 5. Use the parameters to create an `OfflineMapSyncJob` object.
 6. Start the job and get the results once it completes successfully.
-7. Check if the mobile map package needs to be reopened, and do so if necessary.
+7. Check if the mobile map package needs to be reopened and do so if necessary.
 8. Display the updated offline map to see the changes.

 ## Relevant API